About the algebraic closure of the field of power series in several variables in characteristic zero: Homogeneous elements with respect to an Abhyankar valuation

-\begin{ex} Let $\nu$ be an Abhyankar valuation and let assume that $\k$ is not algebraically closed.
+\begin{ex} Let $\nu$ be an Abhyankar valuation on $\k\lb \x\rb $ and let us assume that $\k$ is not algebraically closed.
 Let $c$ be in the algebraic closure of $\k$, $c\notin\k$.
-Then $c$ is a root of a polynomial equation with coefficients in $\k$ and since $\k$ is a subfield of $\k_{\nu}$, this shows that $c$ is an integral homogeneous element of degree 0 with respect to $\nu$.
+Then $c$ is a root of a polynomial equation with coefficients in $\k$ and since $\k$ is a subfield of $\k_{\nu}$, this shows that $c$ is an integral homogeneous element of order 0 with respect to $\nu$.

 \end{ex}